 Thanks to our United States Constitution, most crimes committed are eligible for bail, but a defendant’s history also comes into play when the judge is making the decision.
 Primarily, the whole purpose of bail being set is to make sure that the accused shows up for their scheduled court date.

 Again, the state of Florida has standard bond schedules in all counties for bail, but they vary throughout.
 These bond schedules create a uniform bail amount system making it possible for criminal suspects who have been arrested able to post bail without an actual bond hearing contingent upon the defendant’s reputation and criminal history (see the list above).
+Some pretrial inmates may be eligible for release without a cash bond.

 Bail is the full amount of money required for the release of someone who has been arrested as explained above.